Skarsnik/QUsb2snes/README.md

 ## Icons

-* Flat style icons are from google https://material.io/tools/icons/?style=baseline and under Apache Licence 2.0
+* Flat style icons are from google https://material.io/tools/icons/?style=baseline and are under Apache Licence 2.0
 * Snes9x and RetroArch icon are from their respective project
 * QUsb2Snes icon is from TrenteR_TR on FrankerFaceZ with changed contrast/light.
 * Most pony icons are from FrankerFaceZ.